fenollp/bazel_lock/README.md

 Instead of setting `sha256` or `commit` kwargs in your `./WORKSPACE` file this stores these values in `./LOCKFILE.bzl`.

-Then when adding or upgrading dependencies (install then) run `bazel-upgrade`.
+Then when adding or upgrading dependencies (install then) run `bazel-lock`.

 ### Goals